owenkemeys/CodexWingman/README.md

 # CodexWingman

-CodexWingman is a Windows tray companion for the official Codex desktop app.
+CodexWingman is a Windows tray companion for the official Codex desktop app, to add small quality-of-life improvements by modifying the UI in realtime.
 It loads small, readable Helper packages and applies them to every connected Codex window.
 Wingman does not replace Codex or modify its chat history.

 Start here: [Agent setup and customization](docs/AGENT_SETUP.md).
 Give this repository link to your agent and ask it to install Wingman, configure local integrations, and report unresolved choices.
 Windows only.